capturethesignal/cts-tools/README.md

 These are client tools used to connect to the [CTS](https://trendmicro.com/cts) infrastructure and receive RF data (IQ samples) over IP.
-They need a working GNU Radio 3.7 installation,  they're headless, and require no configuration file.
+They need a working GNU Radio 3.7 installation, they're headless, and are configured via command-line options.
 We tested them with GNU Radio 3.7.14.

 - [Getting Started](#getting-started)
 - [Start Receiving](#start-receiving)